LGBTQ rights in Florida: Sports

 On June 1, 2021, Florida Governor Ron DeSantis signed a bill excluding transgender girls and women (which the bill defines as "students of the male sex", based on sex assigned at birth) from participating in sports designated for female students.
 In April, the bill had been passed by the Florida House of Representatives, then shelved by the Florida Senate before being taken up again with last-minute legislative "procedural maneuvers".
 Immediately after DeSantis signed the bill, a lawsuit was filed in state and federal courts.
 Additionally, the Human Rights Campaign kicked off the campaign to try and stop the law from going into effect (called "nullification") on midnight July 1.

 In early 2023, the Florida High School Athletics Association recommended that all female athletes be mandated to supply up to date information on their menstrual cycles to a database accessible by their school's administrators.
 This was speculated by many to be a method of both enforcing abortion restrictions, and detecting any female athletes who might be trans women in violation of the state's ban.

+In practice, this has extended far beyond simple athletics, with the Florida Attorney General's office threatening numerous competitions including an Irish step dancing competition and the Miss America pageant for allowing transgender competitors, calling it "deceptive" and saying that it "deprives women of the full and equal enjoyment of fair competition".

 Healthcare

 In August 2022, Florida, citing state-issued guidance against gender affirming care ("widely debunked", according to the UK's Independent), began a rule change process to institute bans on social transition and gender-affirming healthcare for trans youth and a requirement for any adult seeking gender-affirming care to receive approval from the Florida Board of Medicine at least 24 hours in advance.

-On October 31, 2022, the Florida Medical Board implemented the new rule that requiring a 24-hour waiting period for adults before they can undergo sexual reassignment surgery and to ban minors from any gender-affirming healthcare.
+On October 31, 2022, the Florida Medical Board implemented the new rule requiring a 24-hour waiting period for adults before they can undergo sexual reassignment surgery and to ban minors from any gender-affirming healthcare.
 On November 4, 2022, the new rule was approved by the Florida Board of Medicine.
 All 14 board members had been appointed to the position by Governor DeSantis, and eight of them had contributed financially to DeSantis' election campaign.

 On the same day, the state Board of Osteopathic Medicine approved a similar rule, but theirs contained an exemption to allow gender-affirming care for children enrolled in research studies.

 The Board of Medicine rule took effect on March 16, 2023.

 On May 17, 2023, DeSantis signed a law to codify these changes.
 Three plaintiffs — two transgender children and a transgender adult — challenged the law.
 On June 6, a district court issued a preliminary injunction blocking enforcement of the rule only for these three people during their lawsuit, but a year later, on August 26, 2024, the U.S. Court of Appeals for the 11th Circuit sided with the state of Florida and stayed the injunction.